vinland-technology/OpenSourceTemplates/README.md

 ## License and Copyright

-Copyright &copy; Pelagicore AB 2017
+SPDX-FileCopyrightText: © Copyright 2017 Pelagicore AB <info@pelagicore.com>

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of